FlavorlessQuark/Black_Hole/README.md

 **March 2021**

 - Still here and still coding.
 My coding skills truly have improved since August, even though it's only  been 6 months, the change is very noticeable.
-Though I have sometimes truggled to solve some problems, I have never given up.
+Though I have sometimes struggled to solve some problems, I have never given up.
 I 've made projects that seemed impossible to me a short while ago.
 A raymarcher (barely functioning but still!).
 I've made a wraper around SDL that does automagic animations and input mapping!
 I've made fractals with Sine coloring!
 And now I think I want to build up a website that will contain small games I have made.
 I should make a new one every few weeks until I run out of ideas.
 The slope gets steeper, but I shall be the very best and I shall keep climbing.
 Like no one ever was!